alperozturk96/Navigator/README.md

 - Push Any View
 - Pop Back To Specific View
-- Pop Back To Root
+- Pop Back To Root View
 - Pop Back To Previous View
 - Remove All Views In Stack
 - Set Custom Navigation Stack